jbreckmckye/nortis/blog/README.md

 We've talked a lot of theory - what does this look like in practice?

 This section won't go through all the code line-by-line but should give you a taster for PSX graphics concepts.
+If you want to see full code go to 👉 [`hello-psx/main.c`](../hello-psx/main.c).

 The first thing we need are some structs to contain our buffers.
 We will have a `RenderContext` that contains two `RenderBuffers`, and each `RenderBuffer` will contain: